MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/create-3D-model.md

 ms.reviewer: v-brycho
 ---

-# Optimize and transcode 3D models
+# Prepare 3D CAD models for Dynamics 365 Product Visualize

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Presenting complicated products to a customer with traditional 2D materials isn't very effective, and creating physical 3D models is time-consuming and costly.
-Microsoft Dynamics 365 Product Visualize simplifies the entire process by bringing 3D digital models into the real world.
-Currently, Product Visualize supports GLB files.
-A GLB file is a bundled form of a glTF file.

-For information on how to optimize and transcode your 3D files, see this external site topic: [Art Pipeline for glTF](https://go.microsoft.com/fwlink/p/?linkid=2083000).
+You can convert and optimize 3D CAD models and add them to products in Dynamics 365 Product Visualize.
+You can convert and optimize your CAD models yourself or you can use Dynamics 365 Import Tool (Preview) to prepare your models.
+[Learn more about preparing 3D CAD models for use with Product Visualize](https://docs.microsoft.com/en-us/dynamics365/mixed-reality/import-tool/product-visualize).